kid-gorgeous/kid-gorgeous/README.md

 ⚡ Fun fact: ...
 I have no Software experience, everything is off the rip this summer.
 We're leaning into it.

 On a personal note; I will be providing a heroku [link](https://ej-portfolio-449d5d5f01b6.herokuapp.com/) shortly to angle traffic to a personal website.
+Pleasently enough, I only needed a simple static react page.

 I'll update it from time to time, and add more things to it as time goes on.
 I think a Time line would be cool.. but that's a me problem.<br>